The Truth About Fixing Under Eye Bags: It’s Not Just Concealer

 Chemical Peels

-2. UNDER EYE BAGS (FAT PADS / VOLUME LOSS)
+2. UNDER EYE BAGS (FAT PADS and VOLUME LOSS)

 Filler in the tear trough